 A classic way to update a room, a new set of curtains is an easy way to change the look and feel of a space.
 Of course, as a seasoned parent, you also know the importance of making sure any curtains hung in your kids’ rooms are made with blackout material.

-You can find affordable curtains in about any style you can imagine, including the East Urban Home Puppy Room Darkening Rod Pocket Curtain Panels — set of two — sold by Wayfair for $21.99.
-Another option, Target sells Waverly Kids Express Train Blackout Curtain Panels for $16.59 each.
+You can find affordable curtains in about any style you can imagine, including the East Urban Home Puppy Room Darkening Rod Pocket Curtain Panels — set of two — sold by Wayfair for $33.99.
+Another option is Target sells Kids’ Pixie Fox Geo Blackout Single Window Curtain panels from $51 and up.

 Get Their Toys Organized